Colorised History: Iconic Buildings In Mid Construction Brought To Life

 18 July 2017

 One of the coolest trends in photography now is using colourizing techniques to bring history to life.
-As covered by Vox, Buzzfeed and even BBC News, we wanted to take this amazing form of art in a different direction for this week’s blog – colourizing the built environment!
+As covered by Vox, Buzzfeed and even BBC News.
+We wanted to take this amazing form of art in a different direction in this article – Construction Brought To Life…

 The large majority of these have been recreated by Jordan Lloyd of Dynamic Chrome, (also known as Photo Jacker) but another great colorist Dana Keller is also included in this roundup.

-The Eiffel Tower is named after the engineer Gustave Eiffel.
+The Eiffel Tower is named after the engineer Gustave Eiffel Construction Brought To Life

 Constructed from 1887–89 as the entrance to the World’s Fair, it was initially criticised by many prominent artists of the time but it has since become one of the greatest cultural icons of France and one of the most recognisable landmarks in the world.